nanoy42/django-voting-app/docs/installation_migration.rst

 1. Create a directory for static files
 2. Set ``STATIC_ROOT`` to the directory's path in the configuration file
-3. Create an alias for '/static/' to the directory you created in th web server (see apache example configuration file)
+3. Create an alias for '/static/' to the directory you created in the web server (see apache example configuration file)
 4. Run the django command to copy static files to the directory

 The command to be run is